 - Dairy products in your diet should be fortified with Vitamin D.

-- If egg suits you, then have one each day.
+- If the egg suits you, then have one each day.

 - For extra vitamins or supplements, give your doctor a call.

-Is Going on a Vegan Diet While Breastfeeding Safe?
+Is Going on a Vegan Diet Safe While Breastfeeding?

 Tips to Consider When Following a Vegan Diet